 Half of the proceeds of this tax would be distributed through RAD to the region's assets, including not only the zoo, aviary, and Phipps, but also libraries, parks, arts organizations, and sports and civic facilities.
 Because the sales tax would generate county-wide and out-of-county revenues, it contributed to a more equitable funding stream for these assets that were being enjoyed by residents and visitors alike.

 The other half of the tax would go directly from the state treasury to Allegheny County and its 128 municipalities.
 The County receives 25 percent and the remaining 25 percent is distributed to the municipalities based on a state calculated formula weighted to favor distressed communities.
 The municipal side of this funding was in exchange for the reduction or elimination of personal, property, and real estate taxes, creating a more attractive and competitive tax environment for citizens.
 In addition to general tax cuts, Act 77 required municipalities to provide tax relief for low-income seniors.
 Aside from subsidizing these tax reforms, the revenue generated for the municipalities is used for a variety of local government services such as public safety and road repairs.

 The tax was first collected in 1994 and the first distributions were made in 1995.

-25 years later, more than $4 billion has been invested in our region, thanks to RAD.
+Today, more than $4 billion has been invested in our region, thanks to RAD.
 Our thriving library and parks systems, our world-renowned regional attractions, our vibrant arts and culture scene, and our competitive cost of living are due in large part to that small but mighty penny on the dollar in sales tax.
-After 25 years, it is abundantly clear that RAD WORKS HERE.
+With its decades-long history and multi-billion dollar impact, it is clear that RAD works here.